ItsGravix/PenguinConcert/README.md

 ## This is a virtual concert system that I made in like 2 days

-Don't even bother trying to make it work out of the box.
-I had to remove some things.
+Don't even bother trying to make it work out of the box, I had to remove some files that were made by other team members.

 I used FL Studio to program it.
 The fun stuff is in `the_concert/system/`